 - take paid time off instead of getting overtime pay

 You can agree to get overtime as paid time off instead of overtime pay.
 This means you get 1½ hours of time off for every hour of overtime that you work.

 You must get this time off within 3 months of the week in which you earn it.
 This does not apply if you sign an agreement with your employer to get the time off within 12 months.

 Agreeing to “average” overtime

-You can agree to have your overtime "averaged".
-This means you get overtime pay on the average number of overtime hours you work during a period of 2 weeks or more, up to a maximum of 4 weeks, not the actual number of overtime hours you work in each week.
+You can agree to have your overtime “averaged”.
+This means you get overtime pay on the average number of overtime hours you work during a period of 2 weeks or more, up to a maximum of 4 weeks.
+You do not get it on the actual number of overtime hours you work in each week.

 Employers use averaging agreements to avoid paying overtime.
 If you sign an averaging agreement, you get less for your overtime.

 Overtime averaging agreements must be signed and dated, include expiry dates, and cannot last more than 2 years.

 Compare overtime with or without an averaging agreement